hearthandsinc/challenges/backend-challenge/readme.md

 our team.

 This exercise has been designed to give a glimpse of what it is like to build a messaging app, and the kind of technical challenges we face and care about.

-We are expecting you to spend between 4 and 6 hours on this challenge.
+We expect you to spend 4-6 hours on this challenge, simulating real-world, time-boxed work.

 ## Instructions